DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/DoctorLogic Future-Forward Approach to Google Analytics 4.md

 Everything will remain the same for now and all the reporting within your dashboard will continue to function as normal.

 The DoctorLogic team will continue to use UA to measure pageviews, conversions, sessions, and more.
-Once UA is no longer used in 2023, our reporting will switch to an entirely GA4-based system.
-GA4 will use different metrics, but reporting capabilities will remain at the same level.
+Once Google phases out UA in July 2023, DoctorLogic's reporting will then be powered by GA4 data points..
+Although GA4's reporting capabilities differ from UA, the ability to track website acquisition, engagement, and conversion metrics will still be supported.

 ### What is the biggest difference between UA and GA4?